traderjoe-xyz/smol-joes/README.md

 Here, instead of storing `9 * 5 = 45 bytes` of data, we do `5 * 6 = 30 bytes`.
 This optimization is particularly suited for images that have large parts of the same color.

 As a further optimization, colors, that take `3 bytes` to be stored as RGB, are not stored in each individual rectangle, but instead in a `color palette`, i.e. a list of every color used.
 Each rectangle will now hold the color position in the palette, instead of the color itself.
-Since Smol Joes have ~12k different colors, the index is stored in `2 bytes` (instead of 3 for the full RGB).
+Since Smol Joes have more than 255 different colors, the index is stored in `2 bytes` (instead of 3 for the full RGB).

 Smol Joes images have been encoded using a script forked from the Nouns repository, that can be found [here](https://github.com/Mathieu-Be/nouns-monorepo/blob/master/packages/nouns-assets/scripts/encode.ts).
 After encoding, the bytes arrays are then compressed.